Ministries

 Adult Choir

 The aim of the music ministry is to provide excellent music for all parish liturgies.
-The Nativity adult choir meets on Tuesdays from 7:30 pm to 9:00 p.m. in the church sanctuary.
-They sing at the 10:15 Mass each Sunday morning, as well as at the annual Advent/Christmas concert, Confirmation and First Communions.
-They also sing for the 10:00 pm Christmas Eve and 10:30 am Christmas Day Masses, as well as on Holy Thursday, the Easter Vigil, and the 10:30 am Mass on Easter Sunday.
+The Nativity adult choir meets on Wednesdays from 7:15 pm to 8:45 p.m. in the church sanctuary.
+They sing at the 10:15 Mass each Sunday morning, as well as at Confirmation and First Communions.
+They also sing for the 10:00 pm Christmas Eve and 10:15 am Christmas Day Masses, as well as on Holy Thursday, the Easter Vigil, and the 10:15 am Mass on Easter Sunday.
 The choir is in recess for the summer.
 An accurate sense of pitch and rhythm and the ability to sing harmony are basic assets of our choir members.
-For more information contact Denis Mullins (201) 444-6362
+For more information, contact Veronica O’Brien at (201) 444-6362.

 Altar Servers

-Young parishioners from grades 4 through 10 are encouraged to participate in assisting at the altar during the Masses.
-Training is provided and all servers are put on a rotational schedule approximately once a month.
+Young parishioners starting in grade three are encouraged to participate in assisting at the altar during the Masses.
+Training is provided and all servers are put on a rotational schedule.
 Altar servers may indicate the times of the Masses they prefer.
+For more information, contact Fr.
+Gene 201 444-6362 or office@nativitynj.org.

 Baptismal Preparation

 The ministry members welcome the parents and babies into the community.
-Through sharing and discussion the members and parents focus on the meaning of the symbols used in Baptism, the sacrament itself, and the commitment the parents make in deciding to have their child baptized into the Catholic faith.
-The ministry members also assist during the Baptism ceremonies, which are held on Sunday afternoons during the year.
+Through sharing and discussion, the members and parents focus on the meaning of the symbols used in Baptism, the sacrament itself, and the commitment the parents make in deciding to have their child baptized into the Catholic faith.
+The ministry members also assist during the Baptism ceremonies, which are held during the 12:00 Noon Mass on Sundays during the year.
+For more information, contact Fr.
+George at (201) 444-6362.

 CARE Ministries